 In the SharpCap software package the gain value given is multiplied by 100, so a gain of 1 is 100 and 10, the maximum gain, is 10,000.
 Manufacturers will sometimes give the required gain to be used to reach unity gain – it is not 1 (or 100 in the case of SharpCap ) and, for the ZWO ASI 294MC-PRO camera, the unity gain corresponds to a value of ~400 in SharpCap.
 Though the dynamic range is still high, the full well depth is reduced from ~65,000 down to ~16,000 electrons.
 The unity gain value is a good starting point, but it is not necessarily the best value to use and under differing imaging conditions and higher or lower values may well be better.
 Taking long exposures with a colour camera using a low f-ratio telescope it can be better to decrease the gain value to allow a greater full well capacity and so avoid overexposing the bright stars which would destroy their colour.
 On the other hand if one were using narrowband filters, the number of photons received will be lower.
 As the brightness of each image will be less, particularly if a colour camera is used, one may well need to increase the gain so that sufficient stars are visible in each subframe to enable them to be aligned and stacked.
 In this case, there is a case for using autoguiding to allow longer exposures to be taken.

-When taking an astroimage one will always capture what are called ‘light’ frames and also, perhaps, a set of ~20 ‘dark’ frames (to remove the effects of dark current noise and amp glow) and a similar set of ‘flat’ frames (to remove any vignetting effects).
+When taking an astroimage one will always capture what are called ‘light’ frames and also, perhaps, a set of ~20 ‘dark’ frames (to remove the effects of dark current noise, hot pixels and amp glow) and a similar set of ‘flat’ frames (to remove any vignetting effects).
 These are included in the post processing using a program such as Deep Sky Stacker.
-Imaging from a suburban sky little will gained by using dark frames as the sky glow overwhelms the dark current, and, unless a large sensor camera is used, vignetting should not be a real problem.
+Imaging from a suburban sky little will gained by using dark frames as the sky glow overwhelms the dark current, and, unless a large sensor camera is used, vignetting should not be a real problem however it will remove the effects of hot pixels.
 Dark frames are most valuable when imaging from a dark location using a Peltier cooled camera so that they can be taken at the same temperature, exposure and gain.
 As described in the digest article ‘Producing a Flat Frame from a Light frame‘, when sky glow is present, a flat frame can be derived from the light frames following a first stacking process and then used in a second iteration to remove the effects of vignetting.

 There is now a far simpler imaging process that provides aligned and stacked images directly, called ‘Live Stacking’ in SharpCap.
 As the camera captures relatively short exposures, each frame is aligned and stacked and gradually a deeper and lower noise image appears on the controlling laptop screen.
 This is really nice to watch.
 At any point one can save either an 8 bit PNG file or 16 or 32 bit FITS (Flexible Image Transport System) files.
 These FITS files can be converted into Tiff files using the free program ‘IRIS’.
 For a newcomer to astrophotography this would be an excellent way to start.